Members kick off 2026 with record attendance, service projects

 |

-High-school students debate use of Narcan in school setting![]() Enough of that, on to our Jan.
+High-school students debate use of Narcan in school setting Howdy folks!
+I hope your new year began better than mine ended in 2024.
+I went to my daughter's house in Alpine, Texas for Christmas and ended up in the hospital with COVID-19 that was affecting my heart.
+With no heart doctor there, it was two ambulance rides and a medi-vac airplane ride to Odessa.
+Long story short I’m fine now and welcoming 2025 and thanking God for another 92nd birthday and with his will another great Lions Club year.
+Enough of that, on to our Jan.
 15 club meeting, where we were treated to a delicious menu of fried fish, meat loaf, veggies and sweet peach cobbler!
 President Bryan Rennell called our meeting to order with a meet & greet for our members and guests, especially our newer members working on blue badge points.

 |